 Writing Fiction from Real Life - Remote!

 For writers who feel overwhelmed by the notion of starting a story from nothing, the real world can provide a useful gateway into the fictional world.
 Plus, the art of shaping credible fiction often means that we look to the actual world around us for ideas and cues.
-This six-week class will use personal experiences and observations to craft compelling fiction and characters.
+This four-week class will use personal experiences and observations to craft compelling fiction and characters.
 The first two classes will focus on in-class exercises, explorations, and low-key mini workshops of student work.
-The last four classes will focus on workshopping one longer work (up to 15 pages) by each student, along with in-class exercises and readings, as time allows.
-Authors we read may include, but are not limited to, Sigrid Nunez, Cynthia Ozick, Tim O’Brien, Krys Lee and Tommy Orange.
+The final two classes will focus on workshopping one longer work (up to 15 pages) by each student, along with in-class exercises and readings, as time allows.

-Please note: Class does not meet May 25th (Memorial Day).
+Please note: Class does not meet May 19th.

 This class will be hosted using live Zoom meetings!
 You will be able to participate in class via Zoom videoconference from wherever you’re most comfortable.
 All you’ll need is a laptop or a phone!
 About 15 minutes before your class is scheduled to begin, you'll receive an email from your instructor with a link to join the class meeting via Zoom–no need to download anything or sign up for Zoom in advance!
 If you have questions about remote learning, please feel free to reach out to [email protected] for more information.